 That’s why I’ve created this article for you so that you have the basics to focus on as we enter into the new year.

 WordPress site owners are safe to assume that there is no standing still or resting on your laurels when it comes to doing business online.
 That’s when your perceived competitors fly right by you!

-Here are the important issues, in my experience, most WordPress site owners can improve upon.
+Here are the important issues, in my experience, all WordPress site owners can improve upon.
 I’ll also pepper each with links to other articles here on my site that cover each item in more detail for your convenience:

 10 WordPress New Year’s Resolutions

 10. Honest Self-Assessment: First I need to do a honest self assessment to make sure I am up to speed with the latest WordPress, Themes and Plugins available.
 While it doesn’t get any easier than WordPress, the “set it and forget it” days, are years behind us.
 Online is now the playground of serious businessmen and women with the insatiable desire to succeed — which means being ready to learn and embrace the maintenance WordPress sites require and the skills necessary to reach your goals.
 Are you honestly up to speed?